molgenis/molgenis-emx2/docs/catalogue/cat_cohort-data-manager.md

 ### Fill out cohort rich metadata

-Open your staging area, navigate to 'Tables' and open the table 'Cohorts'.
-Your cohort id and name are already filled out.
-Click on the pencil sign next to this entry to start editing your cohort rich metadata by filling out the form.
-'Subcohorts' and 'Collection events' should also be filled out through this route.
-You can fill them out in subsections inside the 'Cohorts' form.
+Open your staging area, navigate to 'Tables' and open the table 'Resources'.
+Your cohort/resource id and name are already filled out.
+Click on the pencil sign next to this entry to start editing your rich metadata by filling out the form.
+For cohort studies 'Subcohorts' and 'Collection events' should also be filled out through this route.
+You can refer to them from columns in the dictionary templates.

 ### Define metadata of cohorts or data sources

-This section explains how to submit the 'source variables' + 'mappings from source variables to target variables' into the Data Catalogue.
+This section explains how to submit 'source variables' + 'mappings from source variables to target variables' into the Data Catalogue.
 Expected users of this 'how to' are data managers within the organisations with access to cohorts or data sources.
 This document assumes you have received login details for upload of your metadata.
 You can also watch this [*instruction video*](https://www.youtube.com/watch?v=b_Ef_Uiw1gE&amp;ab_channel=MOLGENIS).
-Note that this video used dictionary model version 2.x, which was updated to 3.x.
+Note that this video used dictionary model version 2.x, which was updated to 4.x.
+The basic principles remain the same, but column names vary between these versions.

 #### Define source variable metadata / source data dictionary